- If you would like the DABC to find and order a product that we do not carry in our stores, you can place a “special order” by clicking here.

 For more information on the different license types in Utah - GO HERE.

-State law prohibits consuming alcoholic products in a public building, park, or stadium unless there is a license or event permit to do so.
+State law prohibits consuming liquor (which includes heavy beer, wine and flavored malt beverages) in a public building, park, or stadium unless there is a license or event permit to do so.
 Consuming alcohol on a public bus is also prohibited.
 Neither may a person be intoxicated in a public place to a degree as to endanger themselves or another, or unreasonably disturb others.

 A person may not bring an alcoholic beverage onto the premises of an establishment open to the general public if it is to be consumed on the premises, such as a grocery store, convenience store, a retail sales outlet, a mall or any public business offices, etc.